SpectoLabs/hoverfly/docs/pages/tutorials/advanced/proxyauth/proxyauth.rst

 :ref:`simulations` for more information).
 This is implemented using the `BoltDB <https://github.com/boltdb/bolt>`_ database system.

-Since authentication credentials must be persisted, **Hoverfly must be configured to use BoltDB in order for authentication to work**.
+**Hoverfly must be configured to use BoltDB in order for authentication to work**.

 Setting Hoverfly authentication credentials
 -------------------------------------------